- Explore the Galapagos Islands with Sue Flood, a photographer, author and wildlife filmmaker

 Join our exclusive Galapagos cruise on the Natural Paradise motor yacht, travelling with wildlife and travel photographer, Sue Flood.
 Sue will accompany the group on all excursions during the cruise giving tips, advice and workshops aimed at improving photography skills.

-Spend eight days on our private charter, the Natural Paradise, and visit islands such as San Cristobal, Rabida, Bartholomew, Santa Cruz and remote Genovesa.
+Spend eight days on our private charter, the Natural Paradise, and visit islands such as San Cristobal, Espanola, Bartholomew and Santa Cruz.
 The Galapagos Islands with an abundance of wildlife, seemingly unafraid of humans, is a place few others can rival.
 There will be daily opportunities to explore and get close to the islands' unique wildlife, either on foot, by kayak, by panga (small boat) or when snorkelling in the warm seas.
 With a naturalist guide on board as well as Sue Flood, be assured of receiving personalised and insightful narrative on all the wildlife seen.
-Wildlife highlights include all three types of booby (blue-footed, red-footed and Nazca), giant tortoises, frigate birds, Galapagos penguins and sea lions.
+Wildlife highlights include blue-footed and Nazca booby, the endemic waved albatross, frigate birds, Galapagos penguins and sea lions.

 A TYPICAL DAY WITH SUE FLOOD IN THE GALAPAGOS